Rocky Mountain Hmong Mennonite Church

 About Us

 The Hmong Mennonite of Colorado planted its congregation on March of 1996 in Arvada Mennonite Church.
 Our first fellowship was established on August 7, 1997 and held in Arvada Mennonite, Colorado.
 The total of attendees of that special day was 163; which combined members, guest, friends and outsiders.
-In the year 2000, by then, we had a total of 21 members in our congregation.
+In the year 2000, by then, we had a total of 21 family members in our congregation.

 As the years passed by very quickly, our family within our congregation left for a greater cause; pastor Neng Chu Vang and his family and other members left to St. Paul, planting a new Hmong Mennonite congregation there in January 2004.
 Pastor Shoua Moua and his family left to California where he continued his leadership with Mennonite in Fresno California.